The quenched fraction of satellites around simulated Milky Way-mass galaxies: Results

 The FIRE-2 zoom-ins display the strongest discrepancy among the simulations in their radial quenched fraction trends (Section~\ref{sec:results_quenched}).
-To investigate the origin of this behavior, we divide the FIRE-2 hosts into isolated Milky Way analogs and paired MW--M31 analogs.
+To investigate the origin of this behavior, we divide the FIRE-2 hosts into isolated Milky Way analogs and paired MW-M31 analogs.
+We emphasize that we use this division as a diagnostic to isolate the source of the discrepancy, rather than to attribute it directly to environmental effects.
 In Figure~\ref{fig:qf_iso_pairs} we compare the quenched fractions for satellites around these two subsets as a function of both satellite stellar mass (left) and projected host-centric distance (right).

-In the stellar-mass panel, paired systems (orange) lack satellites above $M_\star \approx 10^{8.5}\,M_\odot$, whereas isolated hosts (blue) retain satellites extending to $M_\star \gtrsim 10^{9}\,M_\odot$. \citet{Samuel2022} present a similar comparison in their Fig.~5 and likewise report that the paired systems host fewer massive satellites, although their exact trends differ because they use a stricter quenching threshold and include satellites down to lower stellar masses.
+In the stellar-mass panel, paired systems (orange) lack satellites above $M_\star \approx 10^{8.5}\,M_\odot$, whereas isolated hosts (blue) contain satellites extending to $M_\star \gtrsim 10^{9}\,M_\odot$. \citet{Samuel2022} present a similar comparison in their Fig.~5 and likewise report that the paired systems host fewer massive satellites, although their exact trends differ because they use a stricter quenching threshold and include satellites down to lower stellar masses.
+This difference highlights that the paired FIRE-2 systems sample a distinct satellite population relative to the isolated systems.
+However, the absence of high-mass satellites alone does not fully explain the discrepant radial quenched-fraction trend, since other non-isolated host samples also exhibit relatively few high-mass satellites without producing the same inverted radial behavior (see bottom row of Figure~\ref{fig:qf_environment}).

+We verified that this discrepancy persists when restricting the analysis to low-mass satellites with $M_\star < 10^{9}\,M_\odot$.
+In the global radial quenched-fraction comparison, FIREbox and TNG50 remain broadly consistent with the observations, showing flat or gently declining radial trends, while the FIRE-2 zoom-ins continue to show suppressed quenched fractions at small projected distances.
+Similarly, when applying this low-mass cut to the environment-split analysis, the non-isolated FIREbox and TNG50 hosts do not develop inverted radial trends.
+These tests confirm that the FIRE-2 behavior is not driven solely by the absence of high-mass satellites in the paired systems.

 The radial trends show an even sharper contrast.
-Satellites of isolated hosts follow the familiar pattern of strong central quenching, consistent with SAGA, ELVES, FIREbox, and TNG50.
-Satellites of the paired hosts, however, show the opposite behavior: the quenched fraction is \emph{lowest} at small projected radii and increases toward larger distances.
-This inverted trend directly reproduces the discrepancy highlighted in Figure~\ref{fig:quenched_summary} and confirms that the paired systems drive the suppressed inner quenched fractions in the FIRE-2 suite.
+The isolated hosts exhibit a noisier but broadly conventional radial behavior, although they still show somewhat suppressed quenched fractions within $\sim 100$ kpc.
+Satellites of the paired hosts, however, show the opposite behavior: the quenched fraction is lowest at small projected radii and increases toward larger distances.
+This inverted trend directly reproduces the discrepancy highlighted in Figure~\ref{fig:quenched_summary} and demonstrates that the paired systems dominate the anomalous radial behavior in the FIRE-2 suite.
+Importantly, this inversion does not by itself imply a fundamentally different quenching mechanism.